 Puma states that being the “fastest” is about leadership in trendsetting branding, product design, product distribution, and organization of operations.
-In using the word, “fastest,” the company’s corporate mission emphasizes the ability to immediately respond to new and emerging trends, in order to ensure the profitability of the firm’s athletic footwear, apparel, and accessories.
-Business strengths, such as those identifiable through a SWOT analysis of Puma SE, support this component of the mission statement.
+In using the word, “fastest,” the company’s corporate mission emphasizes the ability to immediately respond to new and emerging trends, to ensure the profitability of the firm’s athletic footwear, apparel, and accessories.
+Business strengths, such as those identified in the SWOT analysis of Puma, support this component of the mission statement.
 In addition, the “sports brand” component shows that the corporation aims to maintain its business operations within its current industry, instead of diversifying or venturing into other industries.
 Moreover, the corporate mission statement keeps Puma’s strategies relevant to market demand and industry trends at the international level.
-This mission statement is directly reflected in the sporting equipment company’s vision statement, which have similar components.
+This mission statement is directly reflected in the sporting equipment company’s vision statement, which has similar components.

 Puma’s Vision Statement

 Puma’s corporate vision is “to be the most desirable and sustainable Sportlifestyle company in the world.”
-This vision statement aligns with “PUMAVision,” which is the corporation’s main thrust for its sustainability efforts.
+This vision statement aligns with the corporation’s main thrust for its sustainability efforts.
 The following are the components of Puma’s corporate vision statement:

 - Most desirable